TritonDataCenter/rfd/rfd/0006/README.md

     Copyright 2015 Joyent Inc.
 -->

-# RFD 6 Improving SDC and Manta RAS Infrastructure
+# RFD 6 Improving Triton and Manta RAS Infrastructure

-This RFD covers the background of what exists in the operating system for reliability and serviceability (RAS) and then goes on from there to cover what it might look like to extend this to software components such as SDC and Manta.
+This RFD covers the background of what exists in the operating system for reliability and serviceability (RAS) and then goes on from there to cover what it might look like to extend this to software components such as Triton (formerly SmartDataCenter or SDC) and Manta.
 It also looks at hooking into existing RAS artifacts in the system such as the Fault Management Architecture (FMA) in illumos.

 This RFD serves as an introduction and a high level direction that we would like to proceed down.
 Future RFDs will cover more specific component interfaces and explicit APIs.
-Currently this is focused on *operators* of SDC and Manta; however, there's no reason that it could not be extended to users in the future.
+Currently this is focused on *operators* of Triton and Manta; however, there's no reason that it could not be extended to users in the future.